aopsahl25/final_project/README.md

 In our second section of evaluation, we focus on how LMQL query runtime compares to the runtime of direct API calls from within Python.

-To execute this evaluation, we wrote ten prompts, five of which were quantitative (e.g., summarizing books, commenting on political events), and five of which were qualitative (e.g., answering mathematical word prompts similar to the one seen in our first section of evaluation).
+To execute this evaluation, we wrote ten prompts, five of which were quantitative (e.g., summarizing books, commenting on political events), and five of which were qualitative (e.g., answering mathematical word prompts similar to the one seen in the first section of evaluation).

-> <span style="color:gray; opacity:0.7;"> **Note:** To see each prompt, please refer to the `prompt.txt' file </span>
+> <span style="color:gray; opacity:0.7;"> **Note:** To see each prompt, please refer to the `prompt.txt` file in the `Evaluation` folder </span>

 From here, we ran each prompt through an LMQL query and through a direct API call within Python and calculated their runtimes using the `time` module.

-[Graph 1](https://github.com/aopsahl25/final_project/blob/main/LMQL%20vs.%20Direct%20API%20Call%20Runtime.svg), shows below, exhibits the runtime for each prompt when run through both LMQL queries and direct API calls.
+[Graph 1](https://github.com/aopsahl25/final_project/blob/main/LMQL%20vs.%20Direct%20API%20Call%20Runtime.svg), shown below, exhibits the runtime for each prompt when run through both LMQL queries and direct API calls.

 <figure>
     <img src="https://github.com/aopsahl25/final_project/blob/main/LMQL%20vs.%20Direct%20API%20Call%20Runtime.svg" width="600" alt="Description of image">